-- Stress is reaction to an external situation that results in deviation from normal standards, it is bi product of pressure (physical psychological and behavioural pressures) - A stressful circumstances is one with which a person can not cope successfully, or believe he/she can not cope successfully, and which results in unwanted physical, mental and emotional reactions. - 75% of the bodily disease is said to be stress related heart disease, diabetes and hypertension - Stress can be both positive and negative stress.
-It is good to have some level of stress during exams (positive stress), as it helps us to prepare better for the exams, but if we are extremely stressful (negative stress), it may lead to anxiety, leading to decreased performance. - Handling stress will increases self image, confidence of the people and gives innovative ideas/alternatives and creative solutions. - Our ability to cope, adapt and accept challenges/changes will help us come to terms with problems
+- Stress is reaction to an external situation that results in deviation from normal standards, it is bi product of pressure (physical, psychological and behavioural pressures). - A stressful circumstances is one with which a person can not cope successfully, or believe he/she can not cope successfully, and which results in unwanted physical, mental and emotional reactions. - 75% of the bodily disease is said to be stress related heart disease, diabetes and hypertension. - Stress can be both positive and negative stress.
+It is good to have some level of stress during exams (positive stress), as it helps us to prepare better for the exams, but if we are extremely stressful (negative stress), it may lead to decreased performance because of extreme anxiety. - Handling stress will increases self image, confidence of the people and gives innovative ideas/alternatives and creative solutions. - Our ability to cope, adapt and accept challenges/changes will help us come to terms with problems, and boast our confidence level and self image.

-Stress is presented in the following forms of expression (voices):
+Stress is expressed through following expression (voices):

 - Where will it end

 - Nothing seems to work

 - Who is responsible for this situation

 - How much more can I take

 - Can/will any one help me

-- · I feel helpless to stop this
+- I feel helpless to stop this

-- No one seems to care
+- · No one seems to care

-- · What have I done to deserve this
+- What have I done to deserve this